lingxijin/lingxijin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**Lingxi Jin (玲僖)** is a Ph.D. candidate in Educational Technology at Ewha Womans University, supervised by Professor Hyo-Jeong So.
-Her research lies at the intersection of artificial intelligence in education (AIED), human-AI interaction, and learning analytics.
-Her research explores how large language models (LLMs) can mediate human-AI collaboration for knowledge co-construction and support self-directed learning in AI mediated environments.
-Building on her interest in AI-enhanced education, she is currently designing intelligent tutoring systems and teachable agents, both powered by large language models (LLMs), to improve learning experiences through advanced AI technologies.
-She employs learning analytics methods such as Lag Sequential Analysis (LSA) and Epistemic Network Analysis (ENA) to analyze learner-AI interactions and uncover patterns of cognitive and metacognitive engagement.
+**Lingxi Jin (金玲僖)** is a Ph.D. candidate in Educational Technology at Ewha Womans University, supervised by Professor Hyo-Jeong So.
+Her research sits at the intersection of Artificial Intelligence in Education (AIED), human–centred interaction, and learning analytics.
+Her research integrates large language models (LLMs) into AI-enhanced learning environments, drawing on principles of learning design to scaffold meaningful learner–AI interactions and promote cognitive engagement.
+She investigates how LLMs can mediate human–AI collaboration to foster knowledge co-construction and support self-directed learning in AI-augmented contexts.

-Lingxi holds a Master’s degree in Educational Technology from Ewha Womans University and has contributed to multiple national research projects on AI-based recommendation systems and engineering education reform.
-Her recent research has been accepted at leading conferences, including CHI 2025, AIED 2025, and ICLS 2025.
+Motivated by a commitment to improving learning experiences through advanced technologies, Lingxi is currently designing intelligent tutoring systems and teachable agents powered by LLMs.
+To analyze the dynamics of learner–AI interaction, she employs learning analytics methods such as Lag Sequential Analysis (LSA) and Epistemic Network Analysis (ENA).

-Driven by a passion to design equitable and reflective learning environments, she aspires to bridge research and practice by building AI-augmented educational systems that empower diverse learners across disciplines.
+She received her Master’s degree in Educational Technology from Ewha Womans University, where she built a strong foundation in instructional design, learning analytics, and AI-enhanced education.
+She has since contributed to several national research projects on AI-driven recommendation systems and engineering education reform.
+Her recent work has been accepted at leading international conferences, including CHI 2025, AIED 2025, and ICLS 2025.

-If you are seeking any form of academic cooperation, please feel free to contact me at **jinlingxi@ewha.ac.kr**.
+If you are interested in academic collaboration, please feel free to contact me at **jinlingxi@ewha.ac.kr**.

 # 🔥 News
 - *2025.04*: &nbsp;🎉 Three of my papers accepted to **CHI 2025 Workshop**, **AIED 2025 Short Paper**, and **ICLS 2025 Short Paper**!